AzureAD/microsoft-authentication-extensions-for-dotnet/README.md

 ## Samples

-We aim to have all [MSAL public client samples](https://docs.microsoft.com/en-gb/azure/active-directory/develop/sample-v2-code#desktop-and-mobile-public-client-apps) to use the extensions.
+We aim to have all [MSAL public client samples](https://docs.microsoft.com/en-gb/azure/active-directory/develop/sample-v2-code#desktop-and-mobile-public-client-apps) use the extensions.

 # Release schedule

-We releae the extensions when:
+We release the extensions when:

 - important changes are done to MSAL
 - changes are done to the extension library